douglasgscofield/nestedRanksTest/README.md

-Tne `nestedRanksTest` package provides functions for performing a Mann-Whitney-Wilcoxon-type nonparametric test for a difference between treatment levels using nested ranks, and also provides functions for displaying results of the test.
+Tne `nestedRanksTest` package provides functions for performing a Mann-Whitney-Wilcoxon-type nonparametric test for a difference between treatment levels using nested ranks, together with functions for displaying results of the test.
 The nested ranks test may be used when observations are structured into several groups and each group has received both treatment levels.
 The p-value is determined via bootstrapping.